Juniper41/mandibular_morphovariation/README.md

 # Mandibular Morphovariation Project
 This repo contains information on how small mammals' evolutionary response can allow them to persist in a changing landscape.
-It's part of a greater project looking at how evolutionary and plastic response work in parallel and/or independently to help buffer speciation.
+Evolutionary response will be tracked via mandibular shape change through time.
+It's part of a greater project looking at how evolutionary and plastic response work in parallel and/or independently to help buffer speciation across temporal and spatial scales.

 Landmarking coordinates for each species can be found in the [data folder](https://github.com/Juniper41/mandibular_morphovariation/tree/main/data)